Wu Ho-ching: Career

 On 2 March 2020, she reached her best singles ranking of world No. 536.
+She also has a career-high WTA doubles ranking of 566.

 Wu made her WTA Tour debut at the 2014 Hong Kong Tennis Open, having received a wildcard with Venise Chan in the doubles tournament, but lost to Karolína and Kristýna Plíšková in the first round.

-Playing for Hong Kong Fed Cup team, Wu has a win–loss record of 20–16 in Fed Cup competition and has played in 33 ties, being the second most Hong Kong Player behind Zhang Ling.
+Playing for Hong Kong Fed Cup team, Wu has a win–loss record of 20–16 in Fed Cup competition and has played in 33 ties, being the second most Hong Kong player behind Zhang Ling.